 Do you have people to encourage and support you with your career?

 Life can be hectic sometimes and it might feel like you have lots of challenges to juggle.
-It's easy for other things to take priority over planning your future and this is why the Careers and Employability Service work closely with Student Support Services to promote events and programmes that would be helpful to you.
+It's easy for other things to take priority over planning your future and this is why the Careers and Employability Service work closely with Student Support Services to raise awareness of events and programmes that would be helpful to you.

 Estranged Students Interview Fund